Millions vs. Lakhs: A Guide to International Numbering Systems for Remote Workers

 example:

-To convert a million to lakh, multiply by 10.
+To convert a million to a lakh, multiply by 10.

 It’s just simple maths.
 But if you ignore it, you face a serious consequence.